HL7/davinci-dtr/src/pagecontent/specification__behaviors__questionnaire_evaluation.md

 define "Age": AgeInYears()
 ```

 This will create a CQL expression named `Age`.
-The expression can then be used to populate a `item` within a Questionnaire.
+The expression can then be used to populate an `item` within a Questionnaire.
 The following JSON fragment represents the portion of the Questionnaire that can be populated from the CQL:

 ```
 {